 For centuries, China itself closely guarded the secret of sericulture, thereby enjoying a world monopoly in silk production until 552 AD, when two Nestorian monks visited China in the name of religion and smuggled silkworms back to Byzantium in hollow walking sticks.
 For millennia, Chinese tea was a monopoly, with spies regularly trying, but failing, to smuggle tea bushes out of China.
 It was not until the 1860s that an adventurous Scotsman, Robert Bruce, noticed a plant on the southern slopes of the Indian Himalayas that looked very much like the Chinese bush Camellia sinensis.
-Today, India produces multiple quantities of tea compared with China.
+Today, India and other countries produce multiple quantities of tea compared with China.

 Companies and individuals trying to learn or steal their rivals’ secrets is nothing new.
 However, there is a big difference with regard to China—namely, conscious help for Chinese companies from their government in two respects:

 (1) Chinese government regulations that prevent foreign firms from investing and doing business in China without taking on a local Chinese company as a partner, and implicitly or explicitly suggesting that the welcome for the foreign investor will be better if they share their technology with the Chinese partner.

 That said, we should quickly add several qualifiers to the above general observation: